Statler: State-Maintaining Language Models for Embodied Reasoning: Method

-To give a better idea of how the world-model reader and writer operate, we show example prompts and what each model is expected to generate.
-Prompt \ref{lst:wm-reader} is an example of the input passed to the world-model reader.
-Given a user query "Put the cyan block on the yellow block" and the current state representation (Lines \ref{line:init-metal-state}--\ref{line:end-metal-state}), The world-model reader is expected to generate the code that responds to the query, taking into account the current state.
+It is useful to consider example prompts to understand the operation of the reader and writer models.
+Prompt~\ref{lst:wm-reader} is an example of the input passed to the world-state reader.
+Initially, we initialize a JSON-formatted state with a reference to object-oriented principles.
+Given a user query ``Put the cyan block on the yellow block'' (Line \ref{line:metal-query}) and the current state representation (Lines \ref{line:init-metal-state}--\ref{line:end-metal-state}), the world-state reader should generate the code that responds to the query, taking into account the current state.
 The expected code to be generated is \sethlcolor{aigreen}highlighted in green.
 After generating the code, our model executes it to complete the query.
-When the state needs to be updated, the generated code contains an \texttt{update\_wm} function, which triggers the world-model writer with the query specified in its argument.
-In Prompt~\ref{lst:wm-writer}, we show the corresponding example for the world-model writer.
-Similar to the world-model reader, we prepend the current state representation before the user query and the model generates the updated state representation (highlighted in green).
-Whenever the writer updates the state representation, we store it in external memory and refer to it as the current state representation.
+When the state needs to be updated, the generated code will contain an \texttt{update\_wm} function that triggers the world-state writer with the query specified in its argument.
+In Prompt~\ref{lst:wm-writer}, we show the corresponding example for the world-state writer.
+Similar to the reader, we prepend the current state representation before the user query and the model generates the updated state representation (highlighted in green).
+Whenever the writer updates the state representation, we store it in external memory and refer to it as the current state.